-Residence of the proposed development will utilize the existing amenities and services in the area, generating a positive economic impact for those facilities.
+Residents of the proposed development will utilize the existing amenities and services in the area, generating a positive economic impact for those facilities.

-A strict set of guidelines will form part of the sales agreement with the proposed land purchaser.
-That set of guidelines will stipulate limitations on lot development, buffer zones, land clearing, regulatory regulations, commercial development, lakeside development and set backs.
+A strict set of guidelines will form part of the purchase sales agreement with the proposed land purchaser.
+That set of guide lines will stipulate limitations on lot development, buffer zones, land clearing, regulatory regulations, commercial development, lakeside development and set backs.

-Use of the existing old rail bed, which buffers the proposed development for hiking, cross country skiing, snowmobiles and A.T.V.'s will not be restricted.
-A slight realignment of the rail-bed during construction will ensure the ongoing year round use of the trail system
+The existing old rail bed was relocated under Phase I of the development and buffers the proposed development.
+The use of the relocated T'Railway for hiking, cross country skiing, snowmobiles and A.T.V.'s will not be restricted.